programminghistorian/ph-submissions/en/lessons/shiny-leaflet-newspaper-map-tutorial.md

 Next, populate this with specific parts of the webpage, components called `sidebarPanel()` and `mainPanel()`.
 Do this by placing them within `sidebarLayout()`.

 <div class="alert alert-warning">
-Because shiny UI code often ends up with lots of nested parentheses, splitting them across two lines like in the code chunk below can make it easier to read---but it's not necessary for the code to work.
+Because shiny UI code often ends up with lots of nested parentheses, splitting them across two lines like in the code chunk below can make it easier to read — but it's not necessary for the code to work.
 </div>

 The full ui element should now look like this: